alfredkam/yakojs/doc.md

 ##Usage

-To use any of graphs you could access them through
+To use any of the graphs you could access them through these entry points.
 ``` javascript
 var yako = require('yako'); // or window.yako if FE
 var spark = yako.spark; // spark graph